 What is an auto equity loan?

-Downsides of an auto equity loan
+When is an auto equity loan a good choice?

 How to get an auto equity loan